chetanbg1/cbgwork1/README.md

                 --> Deque Interface --> ArrayQueue class
-			elements can be added and remove from both the ends Set interface - can not conatin duplicate elements
+			elements can be added and remove from both the ends Set interface - can not conatin duplicate elements does not define the order not support the index base search

 		--> HashSet class
 			implicitly implements the hashtable contain only unique elements